duneroadrunner/SaferCPlusPlus/index.md

 #### TXScopeItemFixedConstPointer

 ### TXScopeOwnerPointer
-`TXScopeOwnerPointer<>` is similar to `boost::scoped_ptr<>` in functionality, but more limited in intended use.
-In particular, as a scope object, `TXScopeOwnerPointer<>` should not be used as a member of any class or struct that is not itself a scope object.
-Use it when you want to give scope lifetime to objects that are too large to be declared directly on the stack.
-Also, instead of its constructor taking a native pointer pointing to the already allocated object, it allocates the object itself and passes its construction arguments to the object's constructor.
+`TXScopeOwnerPointer<>` is kind of like an `std::unique_ptr<>` whose use is restricted by the rules of scope objects.
+So, it must live to the end of the scope in which it is declared (i.e. basically be declared as a non-static local (or `thread_local` variable)) and can only be used as a member of objects which are themselves scope objects.
+You can use it when you want to give scope lifetime to objects that are too large to be declared directly on the stack.
+Unlike `std::unique_ptr<>`s, you may not use `std::move()` with `TXScopeOwnerPointer<>`s.
+If you're not using a conformance helper tool like [scpptool](https://github.com/duneroadrunner/scpptool) to enforce this, you can disable `TXScopeOwnerPointer<>`'s move constructor by defining the `MSE_RESTRICT_TXSCOPEOWNERPOINTER_MOVABILITY` preprocessor symbol.

+Instead of its constructor taking a native pointer pointing to an already allocated object, it allocates the object itself and forwards its construction arguments to the object's constructor.
+You may also use `mse::make_xscope_owner<>()` to create a `TXScopeOwnerPointer<>` in a manner akin to `std::make_unique<>()`.

 usage example: